Teaching Kids To Keep Themselves Mentally Healthy

 are favorites for kids who enjoy acting out stories using yoga positions.

 After your kids outgrow taking naps, they may keep going non-stop all day.
 Even though they no longer need a nap, kids still benefit from a few minutes of quiet time each day.
-In response to seeing students overwhelmed with stress and anxiety, Roosevelt High School in Seattle implemented a 20 minute break time
+In response to seeing students overwhelmed with stress and anxiety, some schools are incorporating mindfulness breaks each day.
+Students use basic meditation techniques to quiet their minds for a few minutes.

 Focusing on gratitude is another way to counterbalance stress.
 Some families name what they are thankful for during dinner time or before bed.
 Some kids write down three things they are grateful for every night in a gratitude journal.
 What works best for your family in expressing gratitude?